lumirelle/lumirelle.me/pages/posts/manual/windows-setup-manual.md

 - [Windows 10 ISO](https://massgrave.dev/windows_10_links)
 - [Windows LTSC ISO](https://massgrave.dev/windows_ltsc_links)

-### Make A Bootable USB Drive
+### Make a Bootable USB Drive

 Move the downloaded Windows ISO file to the USB flash drive.

 Insert the USB flash drive, restart your computer and enter BIOS, then choose your USB flash drive in the boot menu.

 After Ventoy starts up, choose the Windows ISO and just start to install it.

 Then, customize your installation options and wait for the installation to complete.

-## Second Step: Setting Up System Preferences
+## Second Step: Setting up System Preferences

 Just follow the steps below, clean up the annoyed system bundled software, and install tools you preferred. 😍

-### 0: Learn How To Use winget
+### 0: Learn How to Use winget

 Install (User Scope):